 Hate email spam?
 Me too.
 But did you know you can now block emails in Gmail with one, simple click?
+I didn’t.
+But now that I do I’ve literally cut down the number of spam emails I receive by about 50%.
+And the best thing?
+Blocking email addresses can be done with one click!

 If you want to quickly block spam emails in Gmail, you can do it in just a few simple steps.
 I only recently found out about this feature, but it is something of a game-changer for your inbox – especially if you get A LOT of spam…

-And, best of all, it only takes about five seconds to 100% block an email sender, so they’ll never be able to send you email again.
+And, best of all, it only takes about five seconds to 100% block an email sender, so they’ll never be able to send you an email again.
 Here’s how it’s done.

-How To Block Email Addresses In Gmail:
+How To Block Emails In Gmail:

 - Open An Email From The Person You Want To Block